What to do in Albuquerque

 Annular Eclipse: It's like that Johnny Cash song, only cooler.
 In an annular eclipse, the moon partially covers the sun, leaving nothing but a bright ring visible.
 See it at the petroglyph national monument.

-Albuquerque Wine Festival: It's the event every wine enthusiast in Albquerque looks forward to.
+Albuquerque Wine Festival: It's the event every wine enthusiast in Albuquerque looks forward to.
 Come to the Balloon Grounds for the wine and leave with a commemorative wine glass.

 Albuquerque Comic Expo: Comic lovers in San Diego can't have all the fun.
 The Albuquerque Comic Expo features exhibitors, vendors, a gaming area, Artist Alley, and more.